proxmox/ceph/ceph/doc/glossary.rst

 		The Ceph manager software, which collects all the state from the whole cluster in one place.

+	Ceph Manager Dashboard
+	Ceph Dashboard
+	Dashboard Module
+	Dashboard Plugin
+	Dashboard
+		A built-in web-based Ceph management and monitoring application to administer various aspects and objects of the cluster.
+The dashboard is implemented as a Ceph Manager module.
+See :ref:`mgr-dashboard` for more details.

 	Ceph Metadata Server
 	MDS
 		The Ceph metadata software.